 - The strongest indication is symptomatic hyponatremia, e.g.:

 - Headache, nausea, vomiting

 - Dizziness, gait instability, tremor, multifocal myoclonus

-- This solution of 1 mEq/ml sodium bicarbonate has the same tonicity as would 6% NaCl.
+- 1 mEq/ml sodium bicarbonate has the same tonicity as would 6% NaCl.

 - A typical dose is two ampules (100ml) of hypertonic bicarbonate (equivalent to giving ~200 ml of 3% saline, which will raise the serum sodium by ~3 mM).
 For smaller patients, 1 or 1.5 ampules (50-75 ml) might be more appropriate (depending also on the clinical context and the urgency of increasing the sodium).

 - Ampules of bicarbonate should generally be infused slowly (e.g. each one over 5 minutes).
 Bicarbonate is contraindicated in patients with metabolic alkalosis, which would be exacerbated by the bicarbonate.

 - (option #2) Hypertonic saline